-Tom Peters, the management guru, famously observed, "If you're not confused, you're not paying attention."
-Truer words could not be imagined for tax-payers having to apply the limitation on the deduction for business interest expense imposed by §163(j).
+Tom Peters, the management guru, famously observed, "If you're not confused, you're not paying attention."2 Truer words could not be imagined for taxpayers having to apply the limitation on the deduction for business interest expense imposed by Section 163(j) of the Internal Revenue Code of 1986, as amended by the Tax Cuts and Jobs Act ("TCJA") and the CARES Act (the "Code").
 The provision is mind-numbingly complex and raises more issues than it answers.
-Lucky for us, however, on July 28, 2020, the Department of the Treasury (the "Treasury") and the IRS sought to answer some of those questions by replacing prior proposed regulations with 575 pages of explanation and final regulations (the "Final Regulations") and 285 pages of new proposed regulations (the "2020 Proposed Regulations").
-This article provides a selective overview of this new guidance.
+Lucky for us, however, on July 28, 2020, the US Department of the Treasury (the "Treasury") and the US Internal Revenue Service (the "IRS") sought to answer some of those questions by replacing prior proposed regulations with 575 pages of explanation and final regulations (the "Final Regulations") and 285 pages of new proposed regulations (the "2020 Proposed Regulations").
+This Legal Update provides a selective overview of this new guidance.

-At the outset, we note that planning for the application of §163(j) is very important because if a taxpayer has unused capacity to deduct business interest in a particular year, it cannot carry over such unused capacity to another tax year.
+At the outset, we note that planning for the application of Code § 163(j) is very important, because if a taxpayer has unused capacity to deduct business interest in a particular year, it cannot carry over such unused capacity to another tax year.
 Conversely, however, any business interest that is not currently deductible carries forward and is deemed to arise in subsequent years until it can be deducted.
-Thus, taxpayers are keenly incentivized not to generate more business interest income (BII) and adjusted taxable income (ATI) than business interest expense (BIE) in a year if they expect the situation to reverse in subsequent years.
-In addition, partnerships desiring to take advantage of the new regulations without having to seek IRS permission must act by September 30, 2020.
+Thus, taxpayers are keenly incentivized not to generate more business interest income ("BII") and adjusted taxable income ("ATI") than business interest expense ("BIE") in a year if they expect the situation to reverse in subsequent years.
+In addition, partnerships desiring to take advantage of the new regulations without having to seek IRS permission must act by September 30, 2020.3